 Be cost-effective and flexible with your research

-Concept testing is a flexible methodology in that any concept can be put into research.
-If several rounds of research are done within one study, this makes the process extremely cost-effective.
-Set against the potential for financial losses of an unsuccessful product launch, the investment is well worth it.
+Concept testing is a flexible methodology in that virtually any concept can be put into research.
+Set against the potential for financial losses of an unsuccessful product launch (while also considering the positive effects of product optimization research), the investment is well worth it.

 Get buy-in from stakeholders